pldn/LDWizard-old/docs/design.md

   </figcaption>
 </figure>

-Linked data tools generalize work normally performed by a Programmer, so that a Domain Expert and a Linked Data Expert are able to transform linked data without the involvement of a Programmer.
+Linked data tools generalize work normally performed by a Developer, so that a Domain Expert and a Linked Data Expert are able to transform linked data without the involvement of a Developer.
 Examples of such approaches are COW and RML.

-LD Wizard further separates the roles required for linked data transformation: it also generalizes work normally performed by a linked data Expert, so that a Domain Expert is able to transform linked data herself.
+LD Wizard further separates the roles required for linked data transformation: it also generalizes work normally performed by a Linked Data Expert, so that a Domain Expert is able to transform linked data herself.

 The LD Wizard approach is depicted in [Figure 2](#ld-wizard-approach).
-The horizontal bar represents the ‘happy flow’ of a general user.
-This user is able to transform tabular source data into standards-compliant linked data without dependencies on a linked data Expert or Developer.
+The horizontal bar represents the ‘happy flow’ of the Domain Expert.
+This Domain Expert is able to transform tabular source data into standards-compliant linked data without dependencies on a Linked Data Expert or Developer.

-Developers are able to create new LD Wizard Applications, to support general users in specific domains or use cases.
+Developers are able to create new LD Wizard Applications, in order to tune specific wizards to specific domains or use cases.
 Linked Data Experts are able to take the transformation that a Domain Expert has created, allowing them to extend it using more advanced transformation tools (i.e., outside LD Wizard).

 <figure id="ld-wizard-approach">
   <img src="/docs/img/ld-wizard-approach.svg" width="70%" height="50%">
   <figcaption>
     Figure 2 ― Schematic overview of the LD Wizard approach.
-The grey horizontal bar represents the 'happy flow' of a general user.
+The grey horizontal bar represents the ‘happy flow’ of a Domain Expert.
   </figcaption>
 </figure>

 As can be seen in [Figure 2](#2), LD Wizard still brings together expertise from the same three roles as in [Figure 1](#1).
-However, LD Wizard changes the dependencies between these three roles, removing the serial reliance of the Linked Data Expert on a Developer (as so other existing tools do), ánd  the serial reliance of the Domain Expert on a Linked Data Expert (which no other tools does yet).
+However, LD Wizard changes the dependencies between these three roles, removing the serial reliance of the Linked Data Expert on a Developer (as is already the case in some other tools), ánd  the serial reliance of the Domain Expert on a Linked Data Expert (which no other tool currently does).
 In the LD Wizard setting, the three roles can be described as follows:

 <dl>
   <dt>Domain Expert</dt>